Rockstar Games Presents Table Tennis: Reception

 The Xbox 360 version of Rockstar Games Presents Table Tennis received "generally favorable" reviews, while the Wii version received "average" reviews, according to review aggregator website Metacritic.
-Reviewers particularly praised its gameplay, detailed visuals, and online multiplayer.
+Reviewers praised its gameplay, detailed visuals, and online multiplayer.

-The technical aspects of the game, such as the graphics and animation, received acclaim.
-IGN's Douglass C. Perry felt that the graphics and motion capture are "exceptional", and the animation is "beautiful", as well as praising the stable frame rate.
-GameSpot's Ryan Davis wrote that the characters were designed with "phenomenal detail", though felt that "there's not much else to look at".
-GamesRadar+'s Dan Amrich commended the game's player models and lighting effects, stating that they "put the hardware to impressive yet playful use".
-Tom Orry of VideoGamer.com felt that the visuals improve the gameplay, particularly applauding smaller details such as the player models and ball physics.
+The game's technical aspects received acclaim.
+IGN's Douglass C. Perry felt the graphics and motion capture are "exceptional" and the animation is "beautiful", and praised the stable frame rate.
+GameSpot's Ryan Davis wrote the characters were designed with "phenomenal detail", though felt "there's not much else to look at".
+GamesRadar+'s Dan Amrich commended the player models and lighting effects for putting "the hardware to impressive yet playful use".
+Tom Orry of VideoGamer.com felt the visuals improved gameplay, particularly applauding smaller details such as the player models and ball physics.

 Many reviewers found the gameplay simple yet effective.
-Perry of IGN found the gameplay "deep and addictive", and the controls intuitive.
-GamesRadar+'s Amrich echoed similar remarks, writing that the controls "feel accessible without alienating 'serious' sports gamers", and Orry of VideoGamer.com called the controls "slick".
-Eurogamer's Tom Bramwell also praised the game's simplicity.
+Perry of IGN called it "deep and addictive" and the controls intuitive.
+GamesRadar+'s Amrich echoed similar remarks, writing the controls "feel accessible without alienating 'serious' sports gamers", and Orry of VideoGamer.com called the controls "slick".
+Eurogamer's Tom Bramwell praised the game's simplicity.
 The New York Times's Charles Herold enjoyed the simple control scheme but wrote he would rather play real table tennis.

-The game's multiplayer mode was commended by many reviewers.
-GamesRadar+ Amrich felt that the multiplayer mode extended the game's replayability, giving players a reason to return to the game "long after [they've] learned the weaknesses" of the playable characters.
-Orry of VideoGamer.com and Bramwell of Eurogamer both named the online multiplayer "excellent"; the former noted minor lag but wrote that the "performance was generally very good".
+GamesRadar+'s Amrich felt multiplayer extended replayability.
+Orry and Bramwell named the online multiplayer "excellent"; the former noted minor lag but wrote the "performance was generally very good".

 When the game was ported to the Wii, the additional Wii Remote controls received positive reactions.
-IGN's Mark Bozon felt that they were an improvement over the original controls, calling it a "huge testament to Rockstar's design".
-Eurogamer's Ellie Gibson found that the altered controls work "perfectly", finding them intuitive and "easy to grasp".
-GameSpot's Davis wrote that the controls "work pretty well", though he felt that they fail to complement the gameplay.
-Conversely, Orry of VideoGamer.com felt that the original controls "have more depth" than those on the Wii.
+IGN's Mark Bozon felt they were an improvement over the original controls, calling it a "huge testament to Rockstar's design".
+Eurogamer's Ellie Gibson found the altered controls work "perfectly", finding them intuitive and "easy to grasp".
+GameSpot's Davis wrote that the controls "work pretty well", though he felt they fail to complement the gameplay.
+Conversely, Orry of VideoGamer.com felt the original controls "have more depth" than those on the Wii.

-Following its previews at the Electronic Entertainment Expo, the game won Best Sports Game from GameSpot, and received a nomination from IGN.